Dettifoss Travel Guide

-Dettifoss is a waterfall found in North Iceland, said to be the most powerful in Europe.
+Dettifoss is a waterfall found in North Iceland and ranks as the second most powerful in Europe.
 It is regularly visited on Diamond Circle tours and should not be missed when visiting the region.

 Akureyri tours will take you to explore Dettifoss waterfall and its surrounding area.
 This 10-Day Winter Self-Drive is just one of many road trips that will take you there; of course, you can rent a car and plan your own journey if you wish.
 If you'd rather not drive, guided packages such as this 10-Day Summer Adventure often include a visit.

 Dettifoss is fed by the powerful glacier river Jökulsá á Fjöllum which flows from the largest glacier in Europe, Vatnajökull.
 The thunderous fall has an average water flow of 193 meters cubed per second (6,186 cubic feet).
 It is 100 meters (330 feet) wide and plummets 45 meters (150 feet) down into Jökulsárgljúfur canyon.

 This canyon is in the northern part of the greater Vatnajökull National Park, the largest national park in the country, thus Dettifoss is well protected.

 Dettifoss is located north of the Ring Road that encircles Iceland, bypassing only the Westfjords and Snæfellsnes Peninsula in the west.
 There are two routes that connect the Ring Road to Dettifoss.
 However, traversing those in the winter can be difficult, even with a four-wheel-drive vehicle.

 The most significant settlement near Dettifoss is the town of Akureyri, or ‘the Capital of the North'.
 With a population of close to twenty thousand, it is the largest town outside of the Greater Reykjavík Area.
 It is an excellent place to stop and rest for those visiting the North or encircling Iceland.